itdxer/neupy/site/docs/layers/basics.rst

     >>> network.output_shape
     (1,)

 Network has two properties that provide information about network's input and output shape.
-In addition we can iterate through each layer in the network and check their input and output shapes.
+In addition, we can iterate through each layer in the network and check their input and output shapes.

 .. code-block:: python